 Dart Analysis Tool Window

 The tool window is available only when the Dart plugin is installed and enabled.
 The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.
+If the plugin is disabled, enable it on the Plugins page as described in Managing plugins.

 WebStorm integrates with the Dart Analyzer tool that performs static analysis of your Dart source code.
 All inconsistencies and potential problems are reported in the Dart Analysis tool window with the possibility to navigate to the fragment of the source code where the problem was detected.

 All the problem reports are displayed in a table which consists of two columns, Description and Location, and a summary below.

 The Description column shows the message itself, which can be an error message, a warning, or a hint.